danieltkw/RegressionP/README.md

 # RegressionP
-Repository of the code of regression models used for energy generation and consumption (not done yet!) update every ~2 weeks
+Repository of the code of regression models used for energy generation and consumption (not done yet!) in python updating every ~2 weeks